-In addition, in March 2013, Walgreens, Alliance Boots and AmerisourceBergen entered into agreements and arrangements pursuant to which we have the right, but not the obligation, to purchase a minority equity position in AmerisourceBergen over time through open market purchases and pursuant to warrants to acquire AmerisourceBergen common stock and gain associated representation on AmerisourceBergen's Board of Directors in certain circumstances.
-Please refer to our Form 8-K filed on March 20, 2013 for more detailed information regarding these agreements and arrangements.
+In addition, in March 2013, Walgreens, Alliance Boots and AmerisourceBergen entered into agreements and arrangements pursuant to which the Company has the right, but not the obligation, to purchase a minority equity position in AmerisourceBergen over time through open market purchases and pursuant to warrants to acquire AmerisourceBergen common stock and gain associated representation on AmerisourceBergen's Board of Directors in certain circumstances.
+Please refer to the Company's Form 8-K filed on March 20, 2013 for more detailed information regarding these agreements and arrangements.

-On March 18, 2016, we exercised warrants to purchase 22,696,912 shares of AmerisourceBergen common stock at an exercise price of \$51.50 per share for an aggregate exercise price payment of \$1.17 billion.
-On August 25, 2016, we exercised additional warrants to purchase 22,696,912 shares of AmerisourceBergen common stock at an exercise price of \$52.50 per share for an aggregate exercise price payment of \$1.19 billion.
-As of August 31, 2017, we owned 56,854,867 AmerisourceBergen common shares representing approximately 26% of the outstanding AmerisourceBergen common stock and had designated one member of AmerisourceBergen's board of directors.
-As of August 31, 2017, we can acquire up to an additional 8,398,752 AmerisourceBergen shares in the open market and thereafter designate another member of AmerisourceBergen's board of directors, subject in each case to applicable legal and contractual requirements.
+On March 18, 2016, the Company exercised warrants to purchase 22,696,912 shares of AmerisourceBergen common stock at an exercise price of \$51.50 per share for an aggregate exercise price payment of \$1.17 billion.
+On August 25, 2016, the Company exercised additional warrants to purchase 22,696,912 shares of AmerisourceBergen common stock at an exercise price of \$52.50 per share for an aggregate exercise price payment of \$1.19 billion.
+As of August 31, 2018, the Company owned 56,854,867 AmerisourceBergen common shares representing approximately 26% of the outstanding AmerisourceBergen common stock and had designated one member of AmerisourceBergen's board of directors.
+As of August 31, 2018, the Company can acquire up to an additional 8,398,752 AmerisourceBergen shares in the open market and thereafter designate another member of AmerisourceBergen's board of directors, subject in each case to applicable legal and contractual requirements.
 The amount of permitted open market purchases is subject to increase or decrease in certain circumstances.

-Effective March 18, 2016, we began accounting for our investment in AmerisourceBergen using the equity method of accounting, subject to a two-month reporting lag, with the net earnings attributable to our investment being classified within the operating income of our Pharmaceutical Wholesale segment.
+Effective March 18, 2016, the Company began accounting for its investment in AmerisourceBergen using the equity method of accounting, subject to a twomonth reporting lag, with the net earnings attributable to the investment being classified within the operating income of the Company's Pharmaceutical Wholesale segment.
 See note 5, equity method investments, to the Consolidated Financial Statements included herein for further information.
-Due to the March 18, 2016 effective date and the two-month reporting lag, our results for the 12 month period ended August 31, 2016 include approximately three and a half months of equity method income relating to our investment in AmerisourceBergen.
-Similarly, our results for the 12 month period ended August 31, 2016 of the second tranche of warrants.
+Due to the March 18, 2016 effective date and the two-month reporting lag, the Company's results for the 12 month period ended August 31, 2016 include approximately three and a half months of equity method income relating to its investment in AmerisourceBergen.
+Similarly, results for the 12 month period ended August 31, 2017 include approximately ten and a half months of equity income reflecting the Company's increased ownership following the exercise on August 25, 2016 of the second tranche of warrants.